-This concert has now been postponed until Friday 23 June
+This concert has now been confirmed for Friday 23 June

 The legendary Australian band “The Angels” will rock again in this symphonic spectacular.